Dictating into Xcode with Parakeety

 Apple-platform projects often contain references that ought not leave the device: WWDC-seeded feature names, internal codenames for in-development apps, customer-facing strings in apps that have not yet launched.
 Parakeety's audio path stops at the Mac; those names appear in the transcript but never in any audio file on someone else's server.
 The text leg of an AI-assistant integration (if you have one configured) is governed separately by that tool's settings and your team's policy.

-The wider engineering perspective is in Parakeety for engineers and developers; the Cursor-specific workflow companion piece is Dictating into Cursor with Parakeety.
+The wider engineering perspective is in Parakeety for engineers and developers; the Cursor-specific workflow companion piece is Dictating into Cursor with Parakeety; and on-device speech-to-text on Apple Silicon covers why the audio path can stop at the Mac at all.

 FAQ